hassaanahd/hassaanahd.github.io/about.md

 ---
-layout: default
+layout: page
 title: About
+permalink: /about/
 ---

-# About Me
+# About

 I like Dune.